-Gale Falcongreen is a Certified Holistic Counsellor, Vegan, Lover of the Earth and Nature, Graduate Gemmologist, Artist, and Qualified Riding Coach.
-Specialising in systemic constellation work, somatic horsemanship, breath work, connection, mindfulness, grounding / earthing, non-verbal communication, groundwork from the equine perspective, experiential learning, and Equine Assisted Therapy.
+Gale Falcongreen is a registered Counsellor with the Australian Counselling Association, Graduate Gemmologist, Artist, and Qualified Riding Coach.
+Specialising in Equine Assisted Therapy, systemic constellation work, somatic horsemanship, breath work, connection, mindfulness, grounding / earthing and non-verbal communication.

 Gale is passionate about all sentient beings, and incorporates animals, nature, art and Equine Assisted Therapy & constellation work in her programs.

 Gale continues to develop her expertise as a Holistic Therapist through continual study to further her education and knowledge base of various modalities.

 Gale believes strongly in Trauma Informed Care.
 She believes everything and everyone deserves a second chance and a place to feel at home.

 "We don't see things as they are, we see them as we are. "